What is Atherectomy?

 Benefits of Atherectomy Procedure

-An atherectomy is a minimally invasive procedure that helps restore healthy blood flow and quickly relieves symptoms of peripheral arterial disease (PAD).
-Atherectomy procedures are extremely effective, especially when combined with lifestyle changes, such as eating healthier and regularly exercising.
+Atherectomy procedures are an extremely effective mininally invasive treatment for PAD, especially when combined with lifestyle changes, such as eating healthier and regularly exercising.
 Unlike traditional surgery, an atherectomy procedure also offers the following advantages:

 - Effectively helps restore blood flow